-Unpopular Opinion: Dawn of the Dead is Garbage
+Unpopular Opinion: Dawn of the Dead is garbage

 An insult to the undead

 Over a year ago now, I wrote a post explaining why I disliked the much-loved Night of the Living Dead.
 Now I return after finally, finally watching the 1978 sequel Dawn of the Dead to tell you that it is even worse.
 Perhaps I was spoiled by seeing the 2004 version before this one.
-Perhaps that is why I watched Romero’s lauded masterpiece straight-faceda and confused as to how a film that ambles along so slowly and aimlessly like one of its own undead can be worthy of so much undeserved praise.
+Perhaps that is why I watched Romero’s lauded masterpiece straight-faced and confused as to how a film that ambles along so slowly and aimlessly like one of its own undead can be worthy of so much undeserved praise.

 Let’s begin with the primary failure of the film.
 Much like its predecessor, Dawn of the Dead lacks the tension and suspense of other films due to its woefully unthreatening zombies.
 To be perfectly clear, zombies do not have to run to be threatening, they do not have to be the athletic Olympian sprinters that were brought about by 28 Days Later or I Am Legend.
 A great example of slow-moving yet intimidating zombies can be found in AMC’s The Walking Dead.
 The shambling corpses in that show never fail to be a looming source of concern for the characters and lurk around every corner, ready to pounce.